 Student Organization Funding Guidelines

 Please carefully review the SGA guidelines and stipulations for funding before submitting your application.
-Organizations will be held to the guidelines and standards in place as of the date of their presentation.
-Please ensure you are looking at the most updated version of the funding guidelines.
+Organizations will be held to the guidelines and standards in place as of the date of their review.

 Note: All evaluations, decisions, and interpretations of the guidelines are at the discretion of the Finance Board.
 All requests will be evaluated on a case-by-case basis and some funding exceptions may be made if the board decides it is in the best interest of the student body.